zxvfxwing/wtweets/README.md

 optional arguments:
-  -h, --help        show this help message and exit --csv [FILENAME]  use csv file for mass tweets delete -s, --soft        only wipe your 3200 newer tweets -n, --none        do not proceed to tweets deletion -f, --fav         wipe your favorites/likes
+  -h, --help        show this help message and exit --csv [FILENAME]  use csv file for mass removal of tweets -s, --soft        wipe your 3200 newer tweets
+  -n, --none        do not proceed to tweets deletion -f, --fav         wipe your favorites/likes
   -d, --dm          wipe your direct messages